Marauders (2016) Ending, Explained

 The feds are reluctantly collaborating with the Cincinnati PD, as they know that several of the officers belonging to that department are corrupt.
 Montgomery especially has an antagonistic relationship with Detective Brian Mims (Johnathon Schaech), with whom he has a long history.
 Montgomery’s wife was an undercover officer and was murdered by a criminal named Velazquez, who nearly got away because Mims botched up the evidence collection procedure.

 Mims has his own share of issues.
 Unbeknownst to even his colleagues, his wife has stage-4 cancer.
 The robbers are targeting branches of the same bank, Hubert National Bank, owned by Jeffrey Hubert (Bruce Willis).
-The investigating team finds the print of Ranger TJ Jackson on the crime scene.
+The investigating team found a print of Ranger TJ Jackson at the crime scene.
 The problem is, Jackson is supposed to be dead.

 The official report states that Jackson was part of a Ranger team that went rogue and kidnapped Alexander Hubert for a ransom.
 However, the abductors encountered problems, and Alexander was killed.
 A Special Forces squad was subsequently sent in to neutralize Jackson’s group.
 Alexander happened to be Jeffrey’s brother.
 After his death, the latter became the head of Hubert International.